OpenBMB/ToolBench/toolbench/tooleval/README.md

 ```

 ### Evaluation
-*If you want to reproduce the official results, download the reproduction data `reproduction_data.zip` through[Google Drive](https://drive.google.com/drive/folders/1yBUQ732mPu-KclJnuQELEhtKakdXFc3J), unzip it and put the `reproduction_data` under `ToolBench/data/`, and skip the data preparation process*
+*If you want to reproduce the official results, download the reproduction data `reproduction_data.zip` through [Google Drive](https://drive.google.com/drive/folders/1yBUQ732mPu-KclJnuQELEhtKakdXFc3J), unzip it and put the `reproduction_data` under `ToolBench/data/`, and skip the data preparation process.*
 - Data preparation.
 To evaluate your own model and method using ToolEval, first you need to prepare all the model predictions for the six test subsets.
 Create a directory naming with your model and method, e.g. `chatgpt_cot` then put each test set's predictions under the directory.
 The file sturcture of the directory should be:
 ```
 ├── /chatgpt_cot/